openpharma/simaerep/README.md

 <img src="man/figures/README-unnamed-chunk-2-1.png" width="100%" />

-*Left panel shows mean cumulative event reporting per site (blue lines) agains mean cumulative event reporting of the entire study (golden line).
+*Left panel shows mean cumulative event reporting per site (blue lines) against mean cumulative event reporting of the entire study (golden line).
 Sites with either high under-reporting (negative probabilities) or high over-reporting (positive probabilities) are marked by grey dots and plotted in additional panels on the right.
 N denotes the number of